 Inquiry into health and social care in England

-CPP has embarked on an ambitious programme of research and engagement on the future of health and social care in England.
-Our aim is to reclaim the NHS’s pioneering origins and facilitate a broad-based discussion on a new social contract for health and social care.
+CPP conducted an ambitious programme of research and engagement on the future of health and social care in England.
+We drove forward ideas on how to reclaim the NHS’s pioneering origins and facilitated a broad-based discussion on a new social contract for health and social care.

 Skills for inclusive growth